Stedi-Demos/bootstrap-archived/README.md

 - [Edit a partner profile](https://stedi.com/app/core/profiles)
   to replace the test trading partner with your real trading partners' details and requirements.
+- [Customize configuration in Stash](#stash-configuration).
+Add partnership and transaction set configurations for partnerships, set one or more destinations for a given configurations, forward errors to external services or archive in buckets, configure mappings, and send 997 acknowledgments.
 - Create [Stedi mappings](https://stedi.com/app/mappings).
 Add a `mappingId` property to a Stash destination configuration to transform the inbound payload before sending to a destination.
-Or, when sending EDI, the mappingId can transform the event payload into the JSON schema required for translating to EDI.
+Or, when sending EDI, the `mappingId` can transform the event payload into the JSON schema required for translating to EDI.
 - [Create SFTP users](https://www.stedi.com/app/sftp)
   for your trading partners, so they can send and retrieve EDI documents from Stedi Buckets.
-- [Customize configuration in Stash](#appendix---stash-configuration).
-Add partnership and transaction set configurations for partnerships, set one or more destinations for a given configurations, forward errors to external services or archive in buckets, configure mappings, and send 997 acknowledgments.

 You may want to use additional Stedi products to further optimize your EDI workflows.
 We can help you customize the bootstrap workflow and determine which products and approaches are right for your use cases.
 [Contact us](https://www.stedi.com/contact) to set up a meeting with our technical team.

-# Polling remote FTP / SFTP servers
+# Poll remote FTP / SFTP servers

 You can poll remote FTP and SFTP servers to download files from your trading partners.
 Visit the [External FTP / SFTP poller README](src/functions/ftp/external-poller/README.md) for details.

-# Cleanup
+# Cleanup bootstrap resources

 To delete all the resources created by the bootstrap, run the following command: